 Dedicated to Social Responsibility

-Our role is to spread millions of dollars’ worth of donated products to nonprofit agencies, churches, and schools throughout Southwest Florida.
-Because of this resourceful program, more than 50 nonprofit agencies are better equipped to serve an area where nearly 44 percent of men, women, and children live below the poverty line.
+Our role is to spread donated products worth millions of dollars to nonprofit agencies, churches, and schools throughout Southwest Florida.
+As a result of this resourceful program, more than 50 nonprofit agencies are better equipped to serve an area with nearly 44% of men, women, and children live below the national poverty line.

-Our center assists our partners in serving people at the heart of the community—mothers, fathers, single elderly people, and more.
-We help them distribute basic goods, such as personal care items, diapers, cleaning supplies, and housewares.
+The Benison Center assists its partners in serving the people at the heart of the community—mothers, fathers, the elderly, and many more.
+The Benison Center helps its partners distribute basic goods such as personal care items, diapers, cleaning supplies and housewares.
 For a nominal access fee to our warehouse, agencies and churches that participate in our "Gift in Kind" program will receive various materials.
 These materials strengthen their ability to provide worthwhile services and programs.

-Benison Center is proud to be a World Vision Satellite Distribution Center.
-One of our major partners, World Vision, is a global, Christian humanitarian organization.
-Because of our alliance with them, we are in a prime position to serve our communities better and help every family reach its full potential.
+The Benison Center proudly serves as a distribution hub for World Vision, one of our major partners, a global Christian humanitarian organization.
+It is because of our alliance with World Vision that we are able to be in a prime position to serve our communities better and help every family reach its full potential.